axelarnetwork/axelar-local-dev/docs/api_reference.md

   - `accountsToFund`: A list of addresses to fund.
   - `fundAmount`: A string representing the amount of ether to fund accounts with.
 Defaults to `100 ETH`.
   - `chains`: A list with all of the chain names (also determines the number of created networks).
 Defaults to `["Moonbeam", "Avalanche", "Fantom", "Ethereum", "Polygon"]`.
-  - `relayInterval`?: amount of time between relay of events in miliseconds.
+  - `relayInterval`?: amount of time between relay of events in milliseconds.
 Defaults to `2000`.
   - `port`: Port to listen to.
 Defaults to `8500`.
   - `afterRelay`: A function `(relayData: RelayData) => void` which will be called after each relay.
 Mainly to be used for debugging.
   - `callback`: A function `(network: Network, info: any) => Promise<null>` that will be called right after setting up each network.
 Use this to setup additional features, like deploying contracts that already exist on testnet/mainnet.